bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The biggest difference is that display inline allows you to set a height, width on an element.
+Also with display inline, the margin and padding are respected.

 3. What are the 4 areas of the box model?

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?